Lesliec87/Election_Analysis/README.md

 ## Election-Audit Summary:

-In this election audit we were able to provide the results with broken down by total votes, number of votes per candidate, per county, the largets county turnout, the winning candidate, winning vote count and by the percentages.
+In this election audit we were able to provide the results broken down by total votes, number of votes per candidate, per county, the largets county turnout, the winning candidate, winning vote count and by the percentages.

-There is significant use for this script in future elections since we are able to provide a detailed election audit only needing to make modifications to the script depending on the type of election and will be able to keep the script to calculate the candidates with just minor modifications.
+There is significant use for this script in future elections since we are able to provide a detailed election audit only needing to make modifications to the script depending on the type of election, section of the script for the candidates with just minor modifications and update the files that will be used for the audit.

-Here are examples of some of the modifications that can be done to the script:
+**Here are examples of some of the modifications that can be done to the script:**

 1. We would need to initially modify files we would be loading our information from and also the path where we would save our results.
 In the script we will need to update in line "9" and "11' for the variables the "file_to_load" and "file_to_save".

-*Please review below where the modifications can be made.
+*Please review the image below where the modifications can be made.

 ![Initial Modifications](https://github.com/Lesliec87/Election_Analysis/blob/main/Resources_3/python_code_1.png)